OSGeo/gdal/doc/source/programs/gdal_cli_gdalg.rst

 ``stream`` output format to indicate that a raster or vector streamed dataset must be returned.

-For example the following snippet, runs that "gdal vector geom set-type" algorithm on a source dataset and iterates over features from the returned streamed dataset.
+For example the following snippet, runs that "gdal vector set-type" algorithm on a source dataset and iterates over features from the returned streamed dataset.